Skip to content

 Map<String, List<User>> userGroup = SimpleQuery.group(

-queryWrapper, // Query condition builder
+queryWrapper, // Query condition constructor

 User::getUsername, // Use username as the grouping key

-user -> System.out.println("Processing user: " + user.getUsername()) // Log the processed username
+user -> System.out.println("Processing user: " + user.getUsername()) // Print the processed username

 );